ExxistanceDC/Cyber-Doll-English-Translation/README.md

 You would think that would be cause for celebration... but fate had other plans in mind.

-A new catestrophe arose...
-M.L.D. aka Muscular-Loosening Disease!
-But thankfully, scientists defeated that one, too. (although it had the side effect of making people immortal...which appatently is a problem?)
+A new catastrophe arose...
+M.L.D. aka Muscular-Loosening Disease.
+But thankfully, scientists defeated that one, too. (although it had the side effect of making people immortal...which apparently is a problem?)

 But wait, we're not done yet...